austinksmith/react-native-hamsters/README.md

 ## Usage

-To learn how to make use of the library with Hamsters.js head to the ReactNative section of the [Hamsters.js Wiki](https://hamsters.io/wiki/react-native) or check out the example Hamstersjs application in the examples directory!
-For use without Hamsters.js check out the project this was based on https://github.com/joltup/react-native-threads, this project may contain modifications or changed that are specific for use with Hamsters.js.
+To learn how to make use of the library with [Hamsters.js](https://hamsters.io) head to the ReactNative section of the [[Hamsters.js](https://hamsters.io) Wiki](https://hamsters.io/wiki/react-native) or check out the example Hamstersjs application in the examples directory!
+For use without [Hamsters.js](https://hamsters.io) check out the project this was based on https://github.com/joltup/react-native-threads, this project may contain modifications or changed that are specific for use with [Hamsters.js](https://hamsters.io).

-### Thread Lifecycle
+### Worker Thread Lifecycle

-- Threads are paused when the app enters in the background
+- Worker Threads are paused when the app enters in the background
-- Threads are resumed once the app is running in the foreground
+- Worker Threads are resumed once the app is running in the foreground
-- During development, when you reload the main JS bundle (shake device -> `Reload`) the threads are killed
+- During development, when you reload the main JS bundle (shake device -> `Reload`) the Worker Threads are killed

 ### Debugging

-Instantiating Threads creates multiple react native JS processes and can make debugging remotely behave unpredictably.
+Instantiating Worker Threads creates multiple react native JS processes and can make debugging remotely behave unpredictably.
 It's recommended to use a third party debugging tool like [Reactotron](https://github.com/infinitered/reactotron) to aid with this.
 Each process, including your main application as well as your thread code can connect to Reactotron